-What is the group doing to get rid of counterfeiting in golf?
+What is the Golf Group doing to get rid of counterfeiting in golf?

 It comes down to two things — education and enforcement.
 Since forming the anti-counterfeiting group we've worked with law enforcement officials around the world to conduct raids and to chase down those involved in this criminal activity.

 Education may be even more important to our efforts because as long as people are willing to buy these fakes, counterfeiters will continue to make them.
 We are committed to educating golfers on the risks and pitfalls associated with these clubs.
 This website is just one part of our education efforts.